-Task - Page Action Build - Build Enter script or command to build the application.
-This can be an Apache Ant or Visual Studio command, but can also be tailored depending on your developmen environment.
+Task - Page Action Build - Build Enter the script or command to build the application.
+This can be an Apache Ant or Visual Studio command, but can also be tailored depending on your development environment.
 Note: Remember to select a parser to get directly to the source code in the event of any errors.
 The parser field is on the same page and offers support for many languages.
-Build - Clean Enter script or command to clean the previous build.
+Build - Clean Enter the script or command to clean the previous build.
 This is the command line you would normally issue to build your system.
 This can be an Apache Ant or Visual Studio command depending on your development environment.

-Test - Test Enter script or command to test the application.
+Test - Test Enter the script or command to test the application.
 This is typically where an nUnit or jUnit invocation might be configured, but it just as easily could be any procedure or program.
 Test - Testpoints Specify where the output from a Testpoint run is sent.
 Debug - Platform Specify the debugging platform, the application to be debugged, and the mode of debugging (attach to process or run).
 Debug - Tracepoints Specify where the output from Tracepoints encountered during a debug session are sent.
 Debug - Workbench For .NET projects, the assembly to load.
 Not required for Java.
-Run Enter a script or command to run the application.
-Deploy Enter a script or command to deploy the project.
-Build your jar file.
-Deploy to your device, an emulator or Tomcat server.
-Publish a web site.
-Its up to you.
-Recording Does your Sequence diagram look like the national grid?
-Reduce the clutter with filters.
-Filters define exclusion zones in your code base that can cut down dramatically on any 'noise' that is being recorded.
-Even accurate noise is not always helpful.
-Simulation Complete the configuration for Simulation Control.
+Debug - Runtime Host Specify the Runtime Host.
+Source Control - Merge Source